Blog Weight Loss 60 Day Weight Loss Challenge For A Dramatic Body Transformation

 Various physiological, physical, and environmental factors can influence the amount of effort you need and the calories you burn.
 Such factors include:

-• Your metabolic rate: If you have a lower resting/ workout metabolic rate, you’ll burn fewer calories than someone with a higher metabolic rate doing the same workout (12).
+If you have a lower metabolic rate, you’ll burn fewer calories than someone with a higher metabolic rate who does the activities (4).

-• Body fat: Muscles burn more calories than fat.
+Muscles burn more calories than fat when at rest (4).

-• Age: Young people tend to burn more calories than older people.
+Young people tend to burn more calories than older people (4).

-• Post-workout calorie burn: Also called excess post-exercise oxygen consumption (EPOC).
-This is more likely to occur after intense workouts (1).
+This is also called excess post-exercise oxygen consumption (EPOC) and is more likely to occur after intense workouts (6).

-Now that you know the recommended suggestions for 60-day challenge weight loss programs, you’re ready to evaluate the guidelines for applying it in real life.
+Now that you know the recommended suggestions for 60-day challenge weight loss programs, you’re ready to evaluate the guidelines for applying them in real life.

 One key rule is that your program should involve both a workout and diet plan.

-That’s because you need to watch the amount of calories you consume through a good diet, and burn off excess calories with a good workout.
-Therefore, follow these guidelines for your workout and diet plan.
+That’s because you need to reduce the amount of calories you consume through a balanced diet and burn off excess calories with a good workout.
+Therefore, you should follow these guidelines for your workout and diet plan.

-How To Do Your Workouts For Weight Loss
+How to Do Your Workouts for 60-Day Weight Loss

-The right type of workouts will help you burn enough calories everyday.
+The right type of workout will help you burn more calories every day.

-Here are the right types of workouts to consider.
+Here are the right types of workout to consider:

 Aerobic Exercise